 Training that is solutions-driven rather than problem-focused equips your team with the tools they need to reduce bias and increase inclusion in their workplace.
 Compelling behaviour-change is central to our workshop design.

-Unconscious bias training is incorporated into almost everything we do here at MIX.
+Unconscious Bias training is where many of our clients start their Inclusion journey.
 Our training ranges from foundation level through to advanced.
 We do everything from 20-minute animated courses to full day conferences on Unconscious Bias.
 We have developed Unconscious Bias training for the world’s largest brands, including Microsoft, Nissan and Diageo.

 Suitable for senior executives and people managers, this helps leaders to appreciate the solid business case for a more collaborative and inclusive style of leadership.
 As a leader you can have a significant impact on the culture of inclusion and belonging within your organisation.
 This training tackles the often-elusive topic of inclusion and puts it into practical, everyday actions that you can take to help your team feel valued and able to perform to their potential.